skyway/skyway.github.io/en/android-tutorial.md

 ##### Terminate MediaConnection

-If the connection is alive when the actionButton (Make Call button) is tapped, use the `close()` function of the MediaConnection object to disconnect the specified MediaConnection and clean up using `closeRemoteStream`, which will be explained later.
+If the connection is alive when the actionButton (Make Call button) is tapped, use the `close()` method of the MediaConnection object to disconnect the specified MediaConnection and clean up using `closeRemoteStream`, which will be explained later.

 *Java*
 {: .lang}